eridur-de/mightyscape-1.2/README.md

 ## Unsupported Inkscape versions

 - Linux
   - MightyScape **does not support the snap version** and also **no** **[AppImage]([https://inkscape.org/release/inkscape-dev/gnulinux/appimage/dl](https://inkscape.org/release/inkscape-dev/gnulinux/appimage/dl/))** version of Inkscape.
 The snap edition comes with restrictions, letting a lot of extensions fail to work.
 The reason is missing access to external python interpreters.
 Libraries like `openmesh` or `pyclipper` cannot be used this way.
 The AppImage version will fail for a lot extension too, because subprocesses from the AppImage have no acccess to `/tmp` directory.
 You can still install MightyScape with snap or AppImage version but beware to get different errors.
 Feel free to contribute solutions to fix these issues.
+Flatpak is not tested at all.
+Possible permission fixed might be obercome with [Flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal).
 - Windows
   - Windows App Store (this was not tested yet)